frontenddogma/web-development-glossary/manuscript/t.md

 Time-Based One-Time Password
 : A computer algorithm that generates a one-time password (OTP) which uses the current time as a source of uniqueness.
 An extension of the HMAC-based One-time Password algorithm (HOTP), it has been adopted as Internet Engineering Task Force (IETF) standard RFC&nbsp;6238.
 TOTP is the cornerstone of Initiative for Open Authentication (OATH), and is used in a number of two-factor authentication (2FA) systems.&nbsp;[†](#w-totp)

+Timed text
+: The presentation of text media in synchrony with other media, such as audio and video.&nbsp;[†](#w-timed-text)

 Timestamp
 : A sequence of characters or encoded information identifying when a certain event occurred, usually giving date and time of day, sometimes accurate to a small fraction of a second.
 The term derives from rubber stamps used in offices to stamp the current date, and sometimes time, in ink on paper documents, to record when a document was received.&nbsp;[†](#w-timestamp)